ahmetcanaydemir/go-rest/README.md

     `export MONGO_URI="mongodb+srv://mongouri..."`

 2. You can run locally or with docker.
 Choose one of the following commands.
+[Go 1.18](https://go.dev/dl/) required for local run.

     - **Docker:** `docker compose up`
     - **Local:** `make run`